benc-uk/k6-reporter/readme.md

 }
 ```

 The key used in the returned object is the filename that will be written to, and can be any valid filename or path
-**Note.
-This is a change in the v2.1.1 release**

 ## Options